CierraST/Practice-Repo-FA2021/flpoly_student.md

 - intro to DS

-- Course 2
+- Intro to Python

-- Course 3
+- Analytical Geometery and Calculus 1

 - Course 4